v-novaltd/LCEVCdecJS/docs/dec/residual_store.md

 the timestamp by the segment size we get the index where it should be.

-A new group is then created with the data and the index of this group is stored, in order in the index group of the segment.
+A new group is then created with the data and the index of this group is stored in an ordered array that belongs to the segment.
 For this, a binary search is used to insert it in O(N * log (N)) time (being N the index groups size).

 The residual data covers a time interval, so when it is added this data may